laravel/docs/collections.md

     /*
         [
             'first' => 'John',
-            'ID' => 22345,
+            'id' => 22345,
             'last' => 'Doe',
         ]
     */

 The callback must be a comparison function that returns an integer less than, equal to, or greater than zero.
-Refer to the PHP documentation on [`uksort`](https://www.php.net/manual/en/function.uksort.php#refsect1-function.uksort-parameters), which is what the collection's `sortKeysUsing` method calls utilizes internally.
+For more information, refer to the PHP documentation on [`uksort`](https://www.php.net/manual/en/function.uksort.php#refsect1-function.uksort-parameters), which is the PHP function that `sortKeysUsing` method utilizes internally.

 <a name="method-splice"></a>
 #### `splice()` {.collection-method}